2023 Property Assessment Notices

 - It the City’s total assessment base decreases, the tax rate will increase

-Individual property tax increases may be higher or lower depending on the change in your property assessment value over 2020.
-If your property’s assessment value increased by the City average, your general municipal property taxes should increase by approximately 3.2% (the increase Council approved for 2020, see final numbers in the Final Budget meeting in December 2020.), but if your property assessment value changed higher or lower than the City average, your general municipal property taxes will vary accordingly.
+Individual property tax increases may be higher or lower depending on the change in your property assessment value over 2022.
+If your property’s assessment value increased by the City average, your general municipal property taxes should increase by approximately the Council approved increase, but if your property assessment value changed higher or lower than the City average, your general municipal property taxes will vary accordingly.

 To see what percentage your assessment increased by, check out your BC Assessment Notice and evaluation.